I have my brain tied behind my back, as always, to make things fair.

 People thought he was born in Canada.

-This this Wisconsin Supreme Court election.
+This Wisconsin Supreme Court election.

-Now the real question is the other side engages in fraud, so how do you combat fraud?
+Now, the real question is: the other side engages in fraud, so how do you combat fraud?

 Do you engage in your own kind and try to beat them at the fraud?

-And if no effort is made to stop the election fraud, and it wasn't in this case, I mean prior to the fact.
+And if no effort is made to stop the election fraud, and it wasn't in this case, I mean, prior to the fact, motor voter is election fraud.

-Same day registration it's fraud.
+Same day, registration, it's fraud.

 It's ripe with fraud.